bbabel1/property-manager/docs/architecture/SUPABASE_AUTH_IMPLEMENTATION.md

 6. **Use HTTPS** in production for all auth operations

-## Rollback Plan
+## Rollback Plan (Historical)

-If issues arise during migration:
+If issues arise (historical hybrid context):

-1. **Revert package.json** to include NextAuth
+1. (Legacy) Revert package.json to include NextAuth

-2. **Restore SessionProvider** in providers.tsx
+2. (Legacy) Restore SessionProvider in providers.tsx

-3. **Keep Supabase configuration** for database operations
+3. Keep Supabase configuration for database operations

-4. **Maintain hybrid state** until issues resolved
+4. Maintain hybrid state until issues resolved

-The database layer remains unaffected during authentication migration, ensuring system stability.
+Note: Current architecture is Supabase-only; this section is kept for historical reference.